keymetrics/doc-pm2/en/plus/guide/configuration.md

 - **samples**: (optional)(default: 1) Rate unit.
 Defaults to **1** sec.
 - **timeframe**: (optional)(default: 60) Timeframe over which the events will be analyzed.
 Defaults to **60** sec.

-### Histogram: Statistics
+### Histogram: Statistics over time

-Collect values and provide statistic tools to explore their distribution over the last 5 minutes.
+This last type of metric collect values and provide statistic tools to explore their distribution over the last 5 minutes.

 ```javascript
 const io = require('@pm2/io');